 Manzanita Lake Camper Store

-Forget something basic, then stop by the camp store salads, sandwiches, s’mores kits, soft-serve ice cream, beverages along with apparel.
-Rent kayaks for Manzanita Lake too.
+If you need something basic, stop by the camp store.
+It sells salads, sandwiches, s’mores kits, soft-serve ice cream, beverages, and apparel.
+You can also rent kayaks for Manzanita Lake.

-The only gas pump in the park is behind the store and seasonal.
-Find showers and a coin-operated laundry next to the camper store too.
+The only gas pump in the park is behind the store and is seasonal.
+Find showers and a coin-operated laundry next to the camper store, too.

 Open seasonally from May until early October.